BlakeBrooker/WatercolourArt/README.md

 🎨 Draw – Click and drag to paint.
 📏 Adjust Brush Size – Use the brush size slider.
 🌈 Change Colors – Use the color picker.
-🎭 Change Canvas Color – Select a new background color.
-❌ Clear Canvas – Press C to reset with your chosen background.
+🎭 Change Canvas Color – Select a new background color. updates automatically ❌ Clear Canvas – Press C to reset to a clean slate